On harmonic Hilbert spaces on compact abelian groups: Reproducing kernel Hilbert algebras from subconvolutive functions

-As was also mentioned in Section~\ref{secRelated}, it has previously been shown \cite{FeichtingerEtAl07} that for an LCA $G$ (not necessarily compact), if $\lambda \in L^1(\hat G)$ is such that $\lambda^{-1/2}$ is subadditive, then $\mathcal H_\lambda$ is a Banach algebra with respect to pointwise multiplication.
+By \cite{Feichtinger79}*{Corollary~3.8}, every such function $\lambda$ is subconvolutive.
+If, in addition, $\lambda$ is strictly positive-valued and symmetric, then by Theorem~\ref{thmMain} $\mathcal H_\lambda$ is an RKHA.
+The subexponential weights $\lambda^{-1}$ in~\eqref{eqSubexp} also satisfy the assumptions of Theorem~\ref{thmMain}, but in this case $\lambda^{-1}$ is not subadditive.
+Another example mentioned in Section~\ref{secRelated} is that of an LCA $G$ (not necessarily compact) with a function $\lambda \in L^1(\hat G)$ such that $\lambda^{-1/2}$ is subadditive.
+In that case, too, $\mathcal H_\lambda$ is a Banach algebra with respect to pointwise multiplication \cite{FeichtingerEtAl07}.
 To make contact with that result in the compact case, we note the following fact.

 \begin{lemma} Suppose that $G$ is compact and $ \xi \in L^2(\hat G ) $ is positive-valued, self-adjoint with respect to convolution ($\xi^\star = \xi)$, and subconvolutive.
 Then, $ \lambda = \xi^2 \in L^1(\hat G)$ is also subconvolutive. \end{lemma}